Chope

 Tackling the Designs

-As we reviewed the screens from the Chope app, we have identified some issues and noted them down based on the respective screens.
-The intention of this is to decide whether the issues listed down will make the best impact with the optimisation.
+Upon reviewing the screens from the Chope app, several issues were identified and documented based on their respective screens.
+The purpose of this is to determine whether addressing the listed issues will have the greatest impact through optimization.

 Home Screen